cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-06-play-game.md

     }
     ```

-    Using the certainty that the `MsgPlayMove.Creator` has been verified [by way of its signature](https://github.com/cosmos/b9-checkers-academy-draft/blob/8d686fc4feaf38687092712849f35a5d74a11378/x/checkers/types/message_play_move.go#L29-L35).
+    Using the certainty that the `MsgPlayMove.Creator` has been verified [by its signature](https://github.com/cosmos/b9-checkers-academy-draft/blob/8d686fc4feaf38687092712849f35a5d74a11378/x/checkers/types/message_play_move.go#L29-L35).

 3. Instantiate the board to implement the rules: